whuynhit/ActiveDirectory/How to use Powershell with Active Directory/How to Create Active Directory Accounts with Duplicate Names/README.md

-<h1>How to Create Active Directory Accounts with Duplicate Names</h1>
+# How to Create Active Directory Accounts with Duplicate Names

 ```Powershell
 ﻿# Import the AD Module